- What is a chordoma?

 Patients are then transferred to regular care on the neurosurgery unit, where they may stay for up to two weeks.
 During this time, physicians work to control post-operative pain, and physical and occupational therapy begin.
 Once the hospital stay is complete, some patients are ready to go home; others may need rehabilitation at an inpatient facility.

-Northwestern Medicine patients needing additional rehabilitation work frequently with Marianjoy Rehabilitation Hospital, part of Northwestern Medicine, in Wheaton, Illinois or the Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago).
+Northwestern Medicine patients needing additional rehabilitation work frequently with Northwestern Medicine Marianjoy Rehabilitation Hospital in Wheaton, Illinois or the Shirley Ryan AbilityLab (formerly the Rehabilitation Institute of Chicago).

 There are seven bones of the neck and eight nerves; there are two nerve roots, one on either side, that exit at each level of the spine.
 The bones and nerves share the same medical terminology: C1, C2, C3, C4, C5, C6, C7 (and C8 for the eighth neck nerve).